Ryan Woods (footballer, born 1993)

 Woods began his senior career with Shrewsbury Town and is a product of the Shrewsbury Town and Walsall youth systems.
 In 2015, after helping Shrewsbury to promotion back to League One, he transferred to Brentford for a fee of £1 million.
 He became a key member of the Brentford squad helping the team to establish themselves in the Championship.
 Woods spent four seasons at Griffin Park before joining Stoke City in August 2018.
 Woods struggled for game time at Stoke following a change of managers and he spent one-and-a-half seasons on loan at Millwall.
-He joined Birmingham City in June 2021, and left for Hull City just over a year later.
+He joined Birmingham City in June 2021, and left for Hull City just over a year later, from where he had loan spells at Bristol Rovers and, more successfully at Exeter City.
+Woods left Hull City by mutual consent in July 2024 before it was confirmed he had joined Exeter City on a permanent transfer.